 - More maturation & thinking (in terms of architectures and patterns) still needs to happens.

 Serverless technologies and architecture can provide a great approach for your application.
-Our entire platform is serverless.
+Our entire cloud learning platform is serverless.
 It supports thousands of simultaneous users streaming videos and interacting in real-time — without breaking a sweat and costing very little.
 But, serverless could be wrong for your class of application and that’s OK!

 Technology is architecture